-October 10 is World Mental Health Day: a day dedicated to raising awareness about the mental health issues that effect millions of people in the UK each year.
+October 10 is World Mental Health Day: a day dedicated to raising awareness about the mental health issues that affect millions of people in the UK each year.

 One in four adults and one in ten children suffer from a mental health problem every year, but only a quarter of people are actually getting the help that they need (Awareness Days UK).
 This is partly due to the stigma that those with mental health problems face.

-There are many different types of mental health issues ranging from depression and anxiety, to hallucinations and memory loss.
-All of these can have a real detrimental effect on quality of life, so it’s important that people suffering from mental health issues get the help that they need.
+There are many different types of mental health issues ranging from depression and anxiety to hallucinations and memory loss.
+All of these can have a real detrimental effect on the quality of life, so it’s important that people suffering from mental health issues get the help that they need.